-I currently serve as the Scientific Spokesperson for SDSS-III, which is a 6-year project finishing up its survey of millions of galaxies, and opening new vistas within our Milky Way.
+From 2012-2015 I served as the Scientific Spokesperson for SDSS-III, which was a 6-year project that surveyed millions of galaxies, hundreds of thousands of quasars, and opened new vistas within our Milky Way.

-My masters student Melanie Good started an exoplanet transit search group, Search for Transiting Extrasolar Planets at the University of Pittsburgh (STEPUP), to study planets around other stars and, in particular, complement the radial-velocity searches of the SDSS-III MARVELSproject.
-STEPUP has been active for the past five years and has involved almost 30 Pitt undergraduate students in active research and collaboration with international teams of astronomers.
+My masters student Melanie Good (MS 2011) started an exoplanet transit search group, Survey of Transiting Extrasolar Planets at the University of Pittsburgh (STEPUP), to study planets around other stars and, in particular, complement the radial-velocity searches of the SDSS-III MARVELS project.
+STEPUP has been active for the past five years and has involved more than 30 Pitt undergraduate students in active research and collaboration with international teams of astronomers.

 The general technical theme of my research work is moving into the next generation of time-domain astronomy where we will be analyzing large data sets using sophisticated databases and to ask new kinds of questions as we continue our exploration of the Universe.